Skip to content

 Islands Architecture

 Islands architecture is a pattern where you ship mostly static HTML from the server and activate only the interactive regions (islands) with JavaScript on the client.
-The rest of the page remains static HTML and ships little to no client-side JavaScript unless explicitly needed.
+The rest of the page remains static HTML and ships little to no client-side JavaScript unless a region needs it.

 Key distinction: Islands architecture is a rendering pattern, not a deployment or team architecture.
-It controls how a page renders and hydrates—not how teams or codebases are organized.
+It controls how a page renders and hydrates.
+It does not control how you organize teams or codebases.

 Traditional SPAs hydrate the entire page tree, even regions that will never change.
 This means: